 The first recognised Neanderthal fossil,Neanderthal 1, was discovered in 1856 in theNeander Valley, Germany.
 At first, Neanderthal 1 was considered to be one of thelower races in accord withhistorical race concepts.
-As more fossils were discovered through the early 20th century, Neanderthals became characterised most especially byMarcellin Boule as a unique species of underdeveloped human.
-By the mid-20th century,human evolution was described as progressing from an apelike ancestor, through a "Neanderthal phase", ending in modern humans.
+As more fossils were discovered through the early 20th century, Neanderthals were characterised as a unique species of underdeveloped human, in particular byMarcellin Boule.
+By the mid-twentieth century, it was believed thathuman evolution progressed from an ape-like ancestor through a "Neanderthal phase" to modern humans.
 This gave way to the"Out of Africa" theory in the 1970s.
 With the sequencing ofNeanderthal genetics first in 2010, it was discovered that Neanderthalsinterbred with modern humans.

-Neanderthal anatomy is characterised by namely a long and low skull, a heavy and rounded brow ridge (supraorbital torus), anoccipital bun at the back of the skull, strong teeth and jaws, a wide chest, and short limbs.
+Neanderthal anatomy is characterised by a long and low skull, a heavy and rounded brow ridge (supraorbital torus), anoccipital bun (bony projection) at the back of the skull, strong teeth and jaws, a wide chest, and short limbs.
 These traits gradually became more frequent through theMiddle Pleistocene of Europe, possibly due tonatural selection in a cold climate, as well asgenetic drift when populations collapsed duringglacial periods.
-Neanderthals would have also been effective sprinters.
-Average male dimensions may have been 165 cm (5 ft 5 in) and 75 kg (165 lb).
-While Neanderthal brain volume averaged higher than any living population — 1,640 cc (100 cu in) for males and 1,460 cc (89 cu in) for females — their brain organisation differed from modern humans in areas related to cognition and language, which could explain the comparative simplicity ofNeanderthal behaviour compared to Cro-Magnons in the archaeological record.
+Neanderthals would also have been effective sprinters.
+Neanderthal specimens vary in height from 147.5 to 177 cm (4 ft 10 in to 5 ft 10 in), with average male dimensions estimated at 165 cm (5 ft 5 in) and 75 kg (165 lb).
+While Neanderthal brain volume and ratio to body size averaged higher than any living human population — 1,640 cc (100 cu in) for males and 1,460 cc (89 cu in) for females — their brain organisation differed from modern humans in areas related to cognition and language, which could explain the comparative simplicity ofNeanderthal behaviour to Cro-Magnons in the archaeological record.

 Neanderthals maintained a low population and sufferedinbreeding depression, which may have impeded their ability to progress technologically.
-They producedMousterianstone tools (aMiddle Palaeolithicindustry), maintained and maybecreated fire, and possibly wore blankets and ponchos.
+They producedMousterianstone tools (aMiddle Palaeolithicindustry) and possibly wore blankets andponchos.
+They maintained and might havecreated fire.
 They predominantly ate whatever was abundant close to home, usually big game as well as plants and mushrooms.
 Neanderthals were frequently victims of major physical traumas andanimal attacks.
 Examples ofPalaeolithic art have been inconclusively attributed to Neanderthals, namely possible ornaments made from bird claws and feathers; collections of unusual objects including crystals and fossils; and engravings.
-Neanderthals uncommonly buried their dead, but this is not indicative of a religious belief of anafterlife.
+Neanderthals buried their dead, but there is no clear indication that they believed inlife after death.

 A number of Neanderthal fossils had been discovered before their antiquity was fully understood.
 The first Neanderthal remains—Engis 2 (a skull)—were discovered in 1829 by Dutch/Belgian prehistorianPhilippe-Charles Schmerling in theGrottes d'Engis, Belgium.
 He concluded that these "poorly developed" human remains must have been buried at the same time and by the same causes as the co-existing remains of extinct animal species.[21]
 In 1848,Gibraltar 1 fromForbes' Quarry was presented to the Gibraltar Scientific Society by their Secretary Lieutenant Edmund Henry Réné Flint, but was thought to be a modern human skull.[22]